DataONEorg/slinky/README.md

 ## Testing

-A test suite is provided for the `d1lod` Python package used by workers.
+A test suite is provided for the `slinky` Python package used by workers.
 Tests are written using [pytest](http://pytest.org).

-See the [d1lod README](./d1lod/README.md) for more information.
+See the [slink README](./slinky/README.md) for more information.